 Originally known for their British invasion hits ‘She’s Not There’ and ‘Tell Her No’, The Zombies also recorded as what’s now recognised as one of the finest albums of the 1960s while in their death throes.
 Odessey and Oracle is a landmark and absolutely essential for any sixties pop fan.
 The songs are sweet in tone, yet there’s still tension like the bittersweet welcome home to a lover released from prison in ‘Care of Cell 44’ and the romantic resignation of ‘Maybe After He’s Gone’.
 While White’s bass is prominent and guitarist Paul Atkinson also contributes some memorable lines, it’s the acoustic piano and mellotron of Argent that are the main musical feature, while the harmonised vocals of Rod Blunstone, White and Argent are also beautiful and ornate.
 The Zombies only had access to the mellotron

 Of the twelve songs, it’s the two longer and more experimental tracks that are most difficult.
 The main stumbling block is Chris White’s ‘Butcher’s Tale’; its dour delivery and obvious thematic agenda are almost enough to throw an otherwise perfect album off course, even if it’s hardly lacking in musical ideas in itself.
 The other song that doesn’t quite fit is ‘Changes’, also by White; it’s full of beautiful harmonies and mellotrons, but it’s also overlong and repetitive.
 Once adjusted to these two difficult tracks, the rest of the album provides a practically flawless display of pop music, melodic, beautifully arranged and gloriously sung.
 Blunstone’s warm vocals enliven the quietly devastating psychedelic vision of ‘Hung Up On A Dream’ and the loneliness of ‘A Rose For Emily’, while ‘This Will Be Our Year’ and ‘Friends of Mine’ bubble with unstoppable exuberance.
-The best known song is ‘Time of the Season’, which eventually became a hit in the US and introduced the phrase “Who’s Your Daddy?”.
+The best-known song is ‘Time of the Season’, which eventually became a hit in the US and introduced the phrase “Who’s Your Daddy?”.

 Despite their short tenure, The Zombies were among the finest groups of the 1960s, and Odessey and Oracle is their key statement.

-The Zombies split up in December 1967, after demand for live performances dried up – Blunstone, with no income from royalties, was forced to find a regular job.
+The Zombies split up in December 1967, after the demand for live performances dried up – Blunstone, with no income from royalties, was forced to find a regular job.
 When ‘Time of the Season’ began to find an audience, The Zombies were asked to produce a new album.
-Argent and White were working on a new project, and were happy for the publicity and agreed – they planned the album as a mix of new material, with Argent on lead vocals, and reworkings of earlier demos.
+Argent and White were working on a new project, and were happy for the publicity – they planned the album as a mix of new material, with Argent on lead vocals, and reworkings of earlier demos.
 The album wasn’t released as the singles ‘Imagine the Swan’ and ‘If It Don’t Work Out’ faded into obscurity.
-The tracks eventually trickled out on the 1997 box-set Zombie Heaven and were released as originally sequences as a stand-alone CD in 2000.
+The tracks eventually trickled out on the 1997 box-set Zombie Heaven and were released as originally sequenced as a stand-alone CD in 2000.
 I’ve chosen, however, to review the soniclovenoize reconstruction, found at http://albumsthatneverwere.blogspot.com/2014/07/the-zombies-rip.html

 My reconstruction of R.I.P. had two main goals: